Heterogeneous and Homogeneous Catalysts to Transform Organic Molecules

 However, heterogeneous catalysts can have some disadvantages.
 Namely, they are not typically synthesized with molecular control of the structure of the active site.
 This imprecision often results in many types of active sites within one catalytic material, which in turn leads to unselective reactions (multiple products forming) and limits our understanding of the relationship between structure and activity.

-In the Cook lab, we strive to create solid catalysts with molecular control.
-We accomplish this by using the knowledge of inorganic, organometallic, and organic chemistry and applying it to surface chemistry.
+In the Cook lab, we strive to synthesize both homogeneous and heterogeneous catalysts with molecular control.
+We accomplish this by using the knowledge of inorganic, organometallic, and organic chemistry and applying it to molecular and surface chemistry.
 In doing so, we can make new catalysts for old and new transformations.

-Because the catalysts we make are structurally well-characterized, we can probe the mechanism of the transformation, as is often done with molecular/homogeneous catalysis.
-The tools of physical organic chemistry are used to elucidate the catalytic cycle, develop structure-activity relationships, and make improvements in catalysis.
+Because the catalysts we make are structurally well-characterized, we can probe the mechanism of the transformation.
+The tools of physical organic and inorganic chemistry are used to elucidate the catalytic cycle, develop structure-activity relationships, and make improvements in catalysis.

 New ways to support active sites